pinglu85/algoExpert/branch-sums.md

 ### Approach with iterative DFS - O(n) time | O(n) space, where n is the number of nodes in the Binary Tree.

 Create an empty array to store the branch sums.
 Use Depth-First Search to traverse the binary tree.
-For each node, add the node value to the sum of the values above the node and store the result and the current node in a data structure to keep track of the running sum, so that when I visit a new node, I can get the sum of the nodes above the new node.
+For each node, add its value to the sum of all nodes above it, store the result and the node in a data structure, so that I can keep track of the running sum, which means when I visit a new node, I can retrieve the sum of all nodes above the new node.
 If a node is a leaf node, append the updated running sum to the branch sums array.

 DFS can be implemented using iterative approach or recursive approach.
 Here I will implement it iteratively.
 The iterative DFS use a stack to keep track of next nodes we need to explore.
 A stack is typically implemented with a dynamic array or a singly linked list.
 Since arrays in JavaScript are dynamic, that means ending or removing an element at the end of an array is amortized constant time, I will use an array as the stack.